 The music streaming apps allow music lovers to play any track by any singer right at the moment with just a click.
 They usually consume a few resources, are faster, and provide access to any soundtracks available online.

-Do you remember that period when we needed to gather CDs of our favorite tracks, and for every new release needed to buy a new one or exchange it with our friends?
+Do you remember when we needed to gather CDs of our favorite tracks, and for every new release, we needed to buy a new one or exchange it with our friends?

 Today, things are different than they used to be; we no longer need to do such stuff to enjoy the music we love.

-Types of Music Apps – Which One You Want to Build?
+Types of Music Apps – Which One Do You Want to Build?

-As per a layman, there’s a single type of app that plays music with just a click.
+As per a layman, a single type of app plays music with just a click.

 But, as you here with a business perspective and a plan to develop a mobile app, you need to know about different types of music apps.